 - 2.8.1 All Officers involved in any procurement process are required to adhere to the Officers' Code of Conduct and the Council's Anti-Fraud and Anti-Corruption Strategy.
-Furthermore, in accordance with the Officers' Code of Conduct as set out in the Constitution, where an Officer engages or supervises contractors or has any other official relationship with contractors and has previously had or currently has a relationship in a private or domestic capacity with a contractor, the Officer must declare that relationship to their Strategic Director. - 2.8.2 Contracts and purchases must be awarded on merit, in accordance with these Standing Orders and the Financial Regulations and no special favour should be shown to businesses run by, for example, friends, partners or relatives. - 2.8.3 Any Officer involved in a tendering process for goods, services or works that is above the Supplies and Services OJEU Threshold, must declare any interest they have in the matter to which that procurement process relates, including a nil interest, by completing and signing a Declaration of Interest Form, which will be held by Corporate Procurement.
+Furthermore, in accordance with the Officers' Code of Conduct as set out in the Constitution, where an Officer engages or supervises contractors or has any other official relationship with contractors and has previously had or currently has a relationship in a private or domestic capacity with a contractor, the Officer must declare that relationship to their Executive Director or in the case of an Executive Director to the Managing Director. - 2.8.2 Contracts and purchases must be awarded on merit, in accordance with these Standing Orders and the Financial Regulations and no special favour should be shown to businesses run by, for example, friends, partners or relatives. - 2.8.3 Any Officer involved in a tendering process for goods, services or works that is above the Supplies and Services OJEU Threshold, must declare any interest they have in the matter to which that procurement process relates, including a nil interest, by completing and signing a Declaration of Interest Form, which will be held by Corporate Procurement.
 Should the Officer's interest change during the course of the procurement process, that change in interest must be declared.
 Appropriate action must be taken pursuant to the interest that is declared, including removing the Officer from that particular procurement process.